Bradley Walsh: Presenting

-On 9 September 2007, Walsh hosted the countdown 50 Greatest Stars Polls on ITV, in which people had to vote for their favourite polls on celebrities.
-Later that year, on 29 December 2007, Walsh hosted the countdown for the No. 1 Soap Fan on ITV.
+On 9 September 2007, Walsh hosted the countdown TV's 50 Greatest Stars on ITV, in which people had to vote for their favourite television personalities.
+Later that year, on 29 December 2007, Walsh hosted the quiz show No. 1 Soap Fan on ITV.

 In August 2008, Walsh fronted his own ITV series entitled My Little Soldier, in which young contestants are required to do "grown-up things" such as travelling on their own by train.
-In November and December 2008, Walsh hosted another game show for ITV, called Spin Star.
+In November and December 2008, Walsh hosted another game show for ITV, Spin Star.

 In June 2009, Walsh became the presenter of ITV game show The Chase, as well as the celebrity editions of the programme.
 The Chase has become popular, beating rival BBC quiz show Pointless regularly.
 The show features contestants who take on the "Chaser" in a series of general knowledge quiz rounds.
 There have also been a number of series of celebrity versions of the show, also hosted by Walsh.

 Walsh hosted a pilot for an American version of The Chase in 2012.
 However, it was decided that Brooke Burns would host the show instead.

-Between 2010 and 2011, Walsh was the presenter of Saturday panel show Odd One In, with regular panellists Peter Andre and Jason Manford.
+Between 2010 and 2011, Walsh was the presenter of the Saturday panel show Odd One In, with regular panellists Peter Andre and Jason Manford.

 Since 2012, Walsh has hosted the Crime Thriller Awards on ITV3.
 He also hosted the Crime Thriller Club on ITV3 in 2013.
 Walsh also narrated a one-off documentary for ITV called The Circus.

-In August 2014, Walsh hosted an ITV series called Come on Down!
-The Game Show Story, which looks back on the history of British game shows.
+In August 2014, Walsh hosted an ITV series, Come on Down!
+The Game Show Story, which looked back on the history of British game shows.

 On 26 October 2014, after two successful pilots, Walsh began hosting the first series of Keep It in the Family.
 He returned to host a second series in 2015.

 In 2014, Walsh presented an episode of Sunday Night at the Palladium.
 He returned to the show to present another episode in 2015.
 In 2016, he presented eight episodes of Tonight at the London Palladium, a spin-off from the Sunday night series.
 A second series began airing in April 2017.
 On 26 December 2014, Walsh hosted an entertainment special called A Christmas Cracker, filmed at the Hammersmith Apollo in London.

-In May 2016, Walsh guest presented an episode of The One Show with Alex Jones.
-Also in 2016, Walsh began presenting Cash Trapped, a daytime game show for ITV.
+In 2016, Walsh began presenting Cash Trapped, a daytime game show for ITV.
 A second and third series aired in 2017 and 2019, respectively.

 In 2017, Walsh guest-hosted five episodes of The Nightly Show on ITV, which aired from 3 to 7 April.
 On 1 May 2019, it was announced that Walsh would host a new late-night talk show on ITV, titled Bradley Walsh's Late Night Guestlist.
 The pilot episode, featuring guests Holly Willoughby, Maya Jama and Piers Morgan, aired on 11 May 2019.
 A full series was not commissioned.